patbeagan1/ConsoleVision/README.md

 # ConsoleVideo
-A kotlin demo for playing videos in the terminal.
+A kotlin demo for displaying images in the terminal.

 You can read more about this project at my site: https://patbeagan.dev/projects/consolevideo